-We can also consider the efficiency from the server's perspective.
-The server contributes to the efficiency only when it is busy, so we only consider states $(i,h)$ with $i > 0$.
-When a server is working at high rate, then after being busy for a time that is exponentially distributed with rate $\mu_h$, there will be a user being active for a time that is exponentially distributed with rate $\lambda_h$.
-That is, averagely, per unit service time contributes to $(1/\lambda_h)/(1/\mu_h)$ active time.
-Similarly, when a server is working in low rate, averagely, per unit service time contributes to $(1/\lambda_l)/(1/\mu_l)$ active time.
-Thus, the efficiency can also be written as
+We can also consider the system efficiency from the server's perspective.
+The server contributes to efficiency only when it is busy, so we only consider states $(i,h)$ with $i > 0$.
+When a server is working at a high rate, then after being busy for a time that is exponentially distributed with the rate $\mu_h$, there will be a customer being active for a time that is exponentially distributed with rate $\lambda_h$.
+That is, on average, each unit of service time contributes $(1/\lambda_h)/(1/\mu_h)$ active time.
+Similarly, when a server is working at a low rate, on average, each unit of service time contributes $(1/\lambda_l)/(1/\mu_l)$ active time.
+Thus, the system efficiency can also be written as